401-222-1362, ext. 4450

 As the Department’s spokesperson, the Communications Office responds accurately and rapidly to requests for information from the general public, legislature and the media, as well as generating a constant information flow via the media.
 The Office issued 150 press releases in 2012.

 The Office coordinates special events that often include the Governor and the Congressional Delegation, prepares speeches, and handles the Department’s general and legislative correspondence.

 This section designs and manages the Department’s Web site at www.dot.ri.gov, offering easy connections to traffic-related construction updates, links to local public transportation services, descriptions of current and future construction projects, the Department’s organization, news, and weather updates, as well as information on statewide programs and special events.
 Through the web site, visitors can also access live highway video images.

-The Office also produces Interchange, a quarterly newsletter that highlights Department news and events and the accomplishments of its employees.
+The Office also produces MyDOT Monthly, a monthly e-newsletter that highlights Department news and events and the accomplishments of its employees.
 The Department’s Annual Report is also published by this office.

 Bernard Frezza, Jr.

 The Legislative Liaison works with members of Rhode Island's Congressional Delegation, General Office holders, members of the General Assembly and City and Town Mayors, Administrators, Council members, School Committees, Fire and Police Chiefs to address their DOT requests, including field visits and meeting with constituents to address issues.
 The Liaison also works in conjunction with any and all departments within DOT to solve these problems.
 The Liaison attends every Legislative Session to lobby the Rhode Island General Assembly to promote/object to legislation on behalf of the Department of Transportation, testifies at Legislative Committee Hearings, and works to educate/promote/object to any Federal legislation or program which would affect the Rhode Island Department of Transportation.